THE VOLGA GERMANS IN PORTLAND

 Constantin and Maria Christina Brill

-The 1880 U. S. Census shows the Brill family living in Kellogg, Iowa in 1880.
-Constantin is working for the railroad.
-The family includes Constantin's wife Christina and their children: Marle, Katrina, Conrad, Adam, Nesbit and John.
+The 1880 U. S. Census shows the Brill family living in Kellogg, Iowa.
+Constantin was working for the railroad.
+The family includes Constantin's wife, Christina, and their children: Marle, Katharina, Conrad, Adam, Nesbit, and John.
 Also living in Kellogg was the family of Conrad and Sophia Schwartz.

-The Brill's arrived in Albina about 1887.
-Their son Joseph died March 6, 1889.
-Their daughter Amalia married Peter Wolf in 1889.
+The Brills arrived in Portland about 1887.
+Their son Joseph died on March 6, 1889.
+Their daughter, Amalia, married Peter Wolf in 1889.
+Daughter Katharina married Peter Scheidemann the same year.

-By 1891, the Brill's were living on the south side of San Diego Street, six lots east of Margarreta Avenue (later Union Avenue and now MLK Blvd.).
-Sadly, Adam would die a few years later on December 25, 1894 and was buried at the Lone Fir Cemetery.
-A daughter, Lizzie, died in April 20, 1897 and is also buried at Lone Fir.
+By 1891, the Brills lived on the south side of San Diego Street, six lots east of Margareta Avenue (later Union Avenue and now MLK Blvd.).
+Sadly, Adam would die a few years later, on December 25, 1894, and was buried at the Lone Fir Cemetery.
+A daughter, Lizzie, died on April 20, 1897, and is also buried at Lone Fir.

-The 1900 census shows the Brill family living at 397 Brazee Street.
-Constantin was an iron worker.
-Four children were living with them: John, Alexander, Christina and Constantin.
+The 1900 census shows the Brill family living at 397 Brazee Street (now 441 NE Brazee Street).
+Constantin was employed as an ironworker.
+Four children lived with them: John, Alexander, Christina, and Constantin.
 John died on March 28, 1904.

-By 1910, Constantin and Christina were living at 397 Brazee Street.
+In 1910, Constantin and Christina maintained their residence at 397 Brazee Street.
 Constantin was working as a cooper in a barrel factory.
-Their son Constantin and daughter Christina are living with them.
+Their son, Constantin, and daughter, Christina, were living with them.

-The Brill's resided at the same location in 1920.
-Constantin, now 74 years old, was working as furnace tender in an iron works.
+The Brills resided at the same location in 1920.
+Constantin, now 74 years old, was a furnace tender at an ironworks.
 Daughter Christina was living with them.

-Constantine and Christina continued living on NE Brazee in 1930.
-Living with them was daughter Christine, son-in-law George Schafer and their two children: George and Marian.
+Constantin and Christina continued living on NE Brazee in 1930.
+Living with them were daughter Christine, son-in-law George Schafer, and their two children, George and Marian.

-Constantin is living at 411 NE Brazee in 1940 with his daughter Christine and her family.
+In 1940, Constantin lived at 411 NE Brazee with his daughter Christine and her family.

 Constantin lived to be over 100 years old.
-He died on December 19, 1946 as was buried at the Lone Fir Pioneer Cemetery with his wife and four of his children on December 21, 1946.
+He died on December 19, 1946, and was buried at the Lone Fir Pioneer Cemetery with his wife and four children on December 21, 1946.

 Sources